Skip to main content

 Consume DocumentChange outputs

-The “document-audit-default” Rule customized for Siebel Service Requests:
+A customized version of the document-audit-default Rule for Siebel Service Requests:

 package com.germainsoftware.apm.analytics.audit;